simonqv/INDA/README.md

 10 45 65 31 75 98 62 83 78 63 19
 ```

-If you sav this as problem.in then in the command line you can test it works as follows:
+If you save this as problem.in then in the command line you can test it works as follows:

 ```
 $ java QuickSort < problem.in